-Failure to provide current documents at annual re-registration or as requested will be denied or terminated from care.
+Failure to provide current documents at annual re-registration or as requested will result in suspended registration & denied access to childcare and could result in terminated from care.

 - a.
 Military Sponsor's current Leave and Earnings Statement (LES).
-[An additional LES may be submitted at a later date when military duty pay changes that you feel may result in changing your TFI income category to a lower range/fees.] - b.
+[An additional LES may be submitted later to request a re-calculation when military duty pay changes that you feel may result in being assigned a lower TFI category/applicable fees.] - b.
 Civilian Sponsor's current LES. - c.
-Spouse/Partner's LES, W-2 forms, and/or other income documentation.
-(Or proof of current school enrollment in lieu of income documentation as applicable.) - d.
-Schedule C (IRS return) from previous year to demonstrate wages from self-employments. - e.
+Spouse/Partner's LES, W-2 forms, and/or other income documentation. - d.
+(Or proof of current school enrollment in lieu of income documentation as applicable.) - e.
+Schedule C (IRS return) from previous year to demonstrate wages from self-employments.

+f.
 Letter from employer when Spouse/Partner is recently employed (or has a future employment start date) and has not worked one full month.
-The letter must include rate of pay and anticipated average number of employment hours per week or month in order to calculate an estimate of annual income.
+The letter must include rate of pay and anticipated average number of employment hours per week or month to calculate an estimate of annual income.
 Once Spouse/Partner has pay stub(s) indicating income for a full month of employment, they are to provide those to Parent Central to finalize the TFI calculations and adjustments will be made to TFI at that time if warranted.
 Access to childcare will be restricted when the deadline to submit these documents has passed.